Which is the best 4K Blu-ray player to buy?

 How we test 4K Blu-ray players

 We watch a lot of 4K Blu-rays, obviously.
-But before we get there there’s the matter of plugging things in, and we spend time checking out whether a 4K Blu-ray player has the barebones single HDMI, or twin HDMI to separate out sound and vision, plus multi-channel analogue audio output.
+But before we get to the viewings, there’s the matter of plugging things in, and we spend time checking out whether a 4K Blu-ray player has the bare-bones single HDMI, or twin HDMI to separate out sound and vision, plus multi-channel analogue audio output.
 All that stuff matters if you’re going to set up a home cinema.

 Then it’s time to watch 4K Blu-rays, and we pay attention to the picture and sound quality.
 No, they’re not the same.
 The discs all put out the same information but every 4K Blu-ray player processes them differently.
 We look out for the best balance of detail, subtlety, vibrancy and realism.
 If there are promises such as Dolby Atmos, we pay special attention to the precision of effects placement.